 The diagram may NOT be an abstract mathematical diagram (like a vector diagram, graph, or free-body force vector diagram).
-It must be a diagram of the physical situation of matter/fields being considered.
+It must be a diagram of the physical situation and therefore it must involve matter/energy and or fields being considered.

-If the question is conceptual, then give a complete explanation of your answer in the following way:

-- A) If appropriate, first give a short basic answer to the question like "yes" or "left" or "c)" (for multiple choice) or "increases", or "that's not possible" etc. - B) Then give an explanation using one or more Fundamental Principles of Physics (FPPs) or Human-made Definitions (HDs)
+If the question is conceptual, then give a complete explanation of your answer in the following way: A) If appropriate, first give a short basic answer to the question like "yes" or "left" or "c)" (for multiple choice) or "increases", or "that's not possible" etc.